go-pkgz/pool/README.md

 2. With chunk function:
    - Function returns string key for each item
-   - Items with same key always go to same worker
+   - Items with the same key always go to the same worker
    - Uses consistent hashing to map keys to workers

 When to use custom distribution: